These tropes ain't big enough for the both of us...

 Plagiarism (a Cover Album/tribute album of their older songs, 1997)

-Broken Record: The majority of Lil' Beethoven is built around stock phrases and repetition, but arguably the crowning example of this would have to be "My Baby's Taking Me Home", in which the title is recited approximately 104 times with the only other lyrics being a spoken monologue delivered by Russell.
+Broken Record: The majority of Lil' Beethoven is built around stock phrases and repetition, but it is taken to extremes with "My Baby's Taking Me Home" which, apart from a spoken word monologue delivered by Russell, consists of nothing but the title recited approximately 104 times.

 Cover Album: Plagiarism, a cover album of their own songs.
 It was recorded after the success of Gratuitous Sax and Senseless Violins to introduce their new German fanbase to their older music.
 It didn't exactly work.